-BOSTON, Mass., November 10, 2022 – HotSpot Therapeutics, Inc., a biotechnology company pioneering the discovery and development of orally delivered, small molecule allosteric therapies for the treatment of cancer and autoimmune diseases, today announced the presentation of additional preclinical data on the Company’s Casitas B-lineage lymphoma proto-oncogene (CBL-B) program in two poster presentations at the 2022 Society for Immunotherapy of Cancer (SITC) Annual Meeting.
+BOSTON, Mass., Nov.
+3, 2023 – HotSpot Therapeutics, Inc., a biotechnology company pioneering the discovery and development of oral, small molecule allosteric therapies targeting regulatory sites on proteins referred to as “natural hotspots,” today announced the presentation of additional preclinical data from the Company’s Casitas B-lineage lymphoma proto-oncogene (CBL-B) program in a poster presentation at the 2023 Society for Immunotherapy of Cancer (SITC) Annual Meeting.

 About HotSpot Therapeutics, Inc.

 HotSpot Therapeutics, Inc. is pioneering a new class of allosteric drugs that target certain naturally occurring pockets on proteins called “natural hotspots.”
 These pockets are decisive in controlling a protein’s cellular function and have significant potential for new drug discovery by enabling the systematic design of potent and selective small molecules with novel pharmacology.
 The Company’s proprietary Smart Allostery™ platform combines computational approaches and AI-driven data mining of large and diverse data sets to uncover hotspots with tailored pharmacology toolkits and bespoke chemistry to drive the rapid discovery of novel hotspot-targeted small molecules.
 Leveraging this approach, HotSpot is building a broad pipeline of novel allosteric therapies for the treatment of cancer and autoimmune diseases.
 To learn more, visit www.hotspotthera.com.

 Investor & Media Contact: